-A P class Zeppelin
+A 'P' class Zeppelin

 A little known or recorded incident took place on the night of Easter Monday, 1916.
 As was customary in those days of warfare, little was

 A strike of six navy Zeppelins had been planned on London prior to a naval bombardment of Great Yarmouth and Lowestoft.
 Strong southerly winds

 He dropped 18 high explosive bombs across the middle of the town in a line from the Racecourse side to Warren Hill Station.
-Several houses near St Mary's Square were damaged and a stable on Bry Road was badly damaged, killing a racehorse (Coup de Main)
+Several houses near St Mary's Square were damaged and a stable on Bury Road was badly damaged, killing a racehorse (Coup de Main)

 Oberleutnant Peterson was to be killed on 24th September that year,when he was captain of Zeppelin L32, shot down by R.F.C Lieutenant Frederick Sowerby, crashing near Braintree.
 His was the only body of the 22 that was identified, the rest too badly burnt, he had jumped to his death rather than burn.
-Buried in Briantree initially he was years later re-interred in the German Cemetery at Cannock Chase, Staffs.
+Buried in Briantree initially, he was re-interred years later in the German Cemetery at Cannock Chase, Staffs.

 report from the Newmarket Local History Society archives

-Acknowledgement: "Zeppeln Blitz The German air raids on Great Britain during the 1st World War" -Neil R Storey
+"Zeppelin Blitz The German air raids on Great Britain during the 1st World War" -Neil R Storey

 BACK to SITEMAP